graybealski/cf-conventions-work/FAQ.md

 <a name="related_conventions"></a>
 ### How does CF relate to other conventions (especially COARDS and netCDF)?
 CF is a convention built on top of the netCDF standard, and it generalizes and extends the netCDF [COARDS conventions](http://ferret.wrc.noaa.gov/noaa_coop/coop_cdf_profile.html).
+Whereas the netCDF conventions are designed to be domain-agnostic, the CF conventions were developed specifically to target climatology and weather forecasting domains.
+Since then, the CF conventions have targeted earth science domains more broadly, and expanded from a focus on models to include observational data.

 The information in netCDF and COARDS is not duplicated in CF, and CF is designed to be entirely compatible with the COARDS extension: Where COARDS is adequate, CF does not provide an alternative, while all of CF's extensions to COARDS are optional and provide new functionality.

 ## Working with the CF Convention